 About me

-COUNSELLING: As an experienced counsellor psychotherapist, I offer a nurturing environment where you will be listened to, valued and accepted as you work through issues.
+COUNSELLING: As an experienced counsellor psychotherapist, I offer a nurturing environment where you will be listened to, valued and your uniqueness accepted as you work through issues.
 Start your journey of change today by contacting me to book sessions or for a free 20 minute chat to ask questions you may have about counselling with me.

-If this is your experience, we can work together using a range of creative interventions such as art, representational objects like toys or work with drama to tell and explore the narrative you hold about yourself.
+If this is your experience, creativity can help you to tell and explore the narrative you hold about yourself.

 Creativity combines well with mindfulness.